 In commemoration of the 100th anniversary of the Report of Mayor's Billboard Advertising Commission of the City of New York, this panel discussion examined the origins of aesthetic regulation in New York State, delved into present day situations where policy has fallen short in protecting historic and scenic views, and discussed potential tools to solve these shortcomings.

 The Preservation History Database is a first-stop encyclopedic resource for researchers interested in the history of preservation in New York City.
 You can view records by:

 The Library is a collection of original research on topics in preservation history.

 The Oral Histories section features in-depth interviews with preservation advocates and thought-leaders.

 Visit the Preservation Memory Collection Project to share a personal story about a preservationist in your life.

-Preserving New York
+Purchase a Copy of Preserving New York